Governments

 What the evidence tells us:

-- Partners of international assignees are themselves often highly educated.
-In our survey of 3,000 spouses and partners, 82% had a bachelor degree or higher.
+- Partners of international employees are themselves highly educated, 88% held a bachelor’s degree or higher.

 Best international practice